Etienne-Schmitt/SKI-PM/README.md

 First run:

-    php -v

-Be sure to be on at least php 7.4

-Then Install deps and start with :
+Install deps and start with :

-    composer install
+    symfony composer install
     symfony server:start

+Note:

+We use `symfony composer` instead of `composer` for preventing memory limit for php when installing project